A Bill to set targets relating to energy generation and consumption; to make provision for the sectoral targets to be met; and for connected purposes.

 4 November 2009

-The Climate Change (Sectoral Targets) Bill would set sector-by-sector targets for energy efficiency and energy use across the economy, to be achieved by 2020.
-It would also require that 20% of electricity be generated from renewables by 2020, with additional targets for microgeneration and for combined heat and power generation.
-The bill would include provisions to ensure these targets are met.
+This Bill would set legally binding targets for energy efficiency and energy use across different sectors of the economy to be reached by 2020.
+It would also require 20% of electricity to be generated from renewable sources by 2020, with additional targets for microgeneration (small-scale generation) and for combined heat and power (CHP).

-The bill is currently at the 2nd reading in the House of Commons; further parliamentary stages have not yet begun.
+The Bill has completed its 1st reading and is now at the 2nd reading in the House of Commons.

 Generated 21 February 2026